 “For you have been called to live in freedom, my brothers and sisters.
 But don’t use your freedom to satisfy your sinful nature.
 Instead, use your freedom to serve on another in love.
 For the whole law can be summed up in this one command: “Love your neighbor as yourself.”
 But you are always biting and devouring one another, watch out!
 Beware of destroying one another” (Galatians 5:13-15).

-So it is our responsibility, knowing both Christ as human, and Christ as God, to choose him continuously lest we fall into the trap I fell into years ago.
+So it is our responsibility, knowing both Christ as human, and Christ as God, to choose Him as the Source continuously.
 The best way to be consistent with this choice, is by being aware of what God has provided us, especially within the Word.
 As the apostle St. Paul writes in the Book of Romans: “Such things were written in the scriptures long ago to teach us.
 And the Scriptures give us hope and encouragement as we wait patiently for God’s promises to be fulfilled” (Romans 15:4).

 Satan, as the Devil, hates the source because he wants to be the source.
 Satan wants to be worshiped just as God is to be worshiped.
 Satan wants to be God.
 Satan, however, was created by God, just as we, the human race, were created by God.
 Therefore, Satan cannot be God, as he will always be a part of His creation.
 What this means is that Satan also had a choice to either connect with the source, or not.
 This is emphasized within the Book of Ezekiel.
 In the Book of Ezekiel, it is written: